-As noted in the CD&A, for 2022, the principal incentive elements in the Company's executive compensation program were delivered in the form of annual incentives and equity awards.
+As noted in the CD&A, for 2023, the principal incentive elements in the Company's executive compensation program were delivered in the form of annual incentives and equity awards.
 As is the case with many companies in the biotechnology industry, the Company's annual incentive objectives are generally tied to the Company's strategic and operational goals rather than financial goals.
-The following is a list of performance measures, which in the Company's assessment represent the most important performance measures used by the Company to link compensation actually paid to the NEOs for 2022:
+The following is a list of performance measures, which in the Company's assessment represents the most important performance measures used by the Company to link compensation actually paid to the NEOs for 2023:

-- Growth of Tavalisse

-- Expansion of other indications for fostamatinib

-- Expansion of clinical pipeline

-- Expansion of partnerships and maintenance of cash position

-- Total

-- Revenues'

-- While not a direct component of the Company's executive compensation program, revenue is included due to its reflection of the growth of Tavalisse.
-To measure growth in Tavalisse, a performance metric used under our annual incentive compensation program, we have identified revenue as our Company-Selected Measure which we believe reflects how well we have executed against our objective with respect to growth in Tavalisse.
+- Commercial growth (increased product sales, new product launch) - Expansion of clinical pipeline (clinical trials, corporate development via acquisition and/or licensing) - Financial diligence (managing expenses, maintaining cash position, non-sales revenue) - Total Revenues - While not a direct component of the Company's executive compensation program, revenue is included due to its reflection of the growth of our product sales.
+To measure growth in our product sales, a performance metric used under our annual incentive compensation program, we have identified revenue as our Company-Selected Measure which we believe reflects how well we have executed against our objective with respect to growth in our product sales.